 From the late 1980s, when he opened a store on Rodeo Drive, Giorgio Armani became a go-to designer for the most famous names in Hollywood.
 Jodie Foster, Michelle Pfeiffer and Julia Roberts were styled by Armani for big nights – as Vogue put it, ‘even before the word “stylist” came into popular usage…’

 And the love affair with Armani endures, among stars and among royals.
-South African Olympic swimmer Charlene Wittstock chose Armani for her marriage to Prince Albert II of Monaco – a duchesse silk and organza bridal gown, sparkling with 40,000 Swarovski crystals, 20,000 mother of pearl teardrops, and 30,000 gold-hued stones.
+South African Olympic swimmer Charlene Wittstock chose Armani for her marriage to Prince Albert II of Monaco – a duchesse silk and organza bridal gown, sparkling with 40,000 Swarovski crystals, 20,000 mother of pearl teardrops, and 30,000 gold-hued stones, catching the light.

-Famous for the sublime textures of his fabrics and their feel on the skin, since 1984 Giorgio Armani has also been delighting another of our senses – with equally gorgeous fragrances.
-It began with Eau Pour Homme – then 1996 saw the launch of men’s Acqua di Gio, which remains a classic today.
+Famous for the sublime textures of his fabrics and their feel on the skin, since 1984 Giorgio Armani has also been delighting another of our senses, with equally gorgeous fragrances.